Graduating Student Information

 Learn about loan repayment basics and advanced repayment strategies that can lead to both saving money and reducing stress.
 These sessions cover more than the online federal loan exit interview.
 We have pre-graduation sessions, post-graduation sessions, and our flexible make your own group opportunities.

-Two of the pre-scheduled sessions have an LRAP focus for students pursuing a public-service career path.
+Three of the scheduled sessions have an LRAP focus for students pursuing a public-service career path.
 Advance registration is not required.

 While learning about loan repayment is critical, it’s only one part of an overall financial plan you need as you prepare for your professional career.
 Therefore, we are pleased to invite you to the follow-up workshop – “Life After Georgetown Law” – to learn more about savings, retirement planning, insurance needs, home buying, etc.

 This interactive workshop typically lasts about two hours and is well worth the commitment of time.

 As with the Loan Strategy Workshops, you can attend one of our pre-scheduled sessions or build your own group with friends.